General Offering Notes

 Thoughts on offerings in the wild

 I usually pick up and remove trash from wild areas that I’ve ‘adopted’, where I go to meditate, or have a ritual.
 I started out leaving food and drink as offerings with minimal degradable containers.
 (And items that both the spirits and animals would like.)
-I tend to only put out food I know will be eaten and/or go back out to remove any rotting food.
-(If you do this you’ll get a good idea of what foods will cause minimal impact for your area.)
+I now strive to put out food I know will be eaten and/or remove any food before it rots.

 Offerings of earth

 Planting trees, herbs, and other plants work as earth offerings.
 This can include allowing some native plants to grow on your place, or planting natives.
 (Like oaks.)
 If you are going to leave seeds, please be sure to use native seeds as there are enough invasive non-native plants around already.

 Items of worth can be buried.
 Stones or minerals, when rescued from building or dump sites, can be used as earth offerings.
 (In the California foothills I freed several large quartz rocks from being buried at a construction site and placed them in my yard for the plant spirits.)

 Chimes, bells, prayer flags, windsocks, incense, and herbs can be used for offerings in the wind.
 I used to have a chime or bell at each quarter outside.
 Prayers or poems can be written on a thick paper wind ‘sail’ attached to a bell clapper- this way your intent goes out with the ringing of the bell with each gust of wind .
 (A very nice Japanese custom I have adopted, but I use my own poems now.)